In medical terms, the ‘third stage of labour’, or simply ‘third stage’, describes the time from the birth of the baby until the placenta is delivered.

 FYI – the first stage is the cervical dilation phase; second stage is after full dilation, i.e. during pushing.

 However, third stage is much more than just a medical event.
-It represents the time just after your baby has been born, when your body stops being pregnant and you become a mother.
-Your baby is transitioning to life in the outside world.
+It represents the time just after your baby has been born, when your baby is transitioning to life in the outside world.
 As in labour, your pituitary gland is releasing the hormone oxytocin which causes your uterus to contracting, and thus expel the placenta in a similar process to birthing the baby.
-Just like the first and second stages of labor, this process is best facilitated by an environment that is quiet and peaceful.
+Just like the first and second stages of labour, this process is best facilitated by an environment that is quiet and peaceful.
 Additionally, oxytocin increases in response to being close to your baby (especially when there is skin-to-skin contact).
 Conversely, adrenaline-filled atmospheres can slow oxytocin production.

 The third stage, and shortly after, is when the potential for bleeding is the highest.
-In the third world, postpartum hemorrhage (PPH) is still the leading cause of death for women of childbearing age.
-Of course, in Canada where we are better nourished (i.e. better tolerate blood loss), and have access to emergency medications/surgery, this is not something we see.
-But even in our first-world context, PPH can still have serious consequences, including the need for further medical intervention.
+In the broader world, postpartum hemorrhage (PPH) is still the leading cause of death for the childbearing person.
+While rates of catastrophic postpartum hemorrhage in Canada are low, PPH can still have serious consequences, including the need for further medical intervention.

 The longer term side-effect of PPH is anemia.
 The complications of being anemic postpartum include: